bellcom/ktc.dk/scripts/import/README.md

 **Be aware that the makemeeting answers will be imported as new rows each time** The save handler is disabled ind the importer.
 When all other content is in place, the `makemeeting_answer` table can be truncated, the save handler enabled and then rerun the importer.

 **Files**
-Files will be imported from the folder specified in config.php.
+Files will be imported from the folder specified in config.php. (mnetioned earliver in the document)

 ### ktc.dk
-Import the rows to the same DB Drupal uses:
+Import the rows to the same DB Drupal uses (the filename earliver is db_export.txt):
 `cat {path_to}/hearing_dump.sql | drush sql-cli`

 Run these 3 drush scripts